nlohmann/json/README.md

 - **Speed**.
 We currently implement the parser as naive [recursive descent parser](http://en.wikipedia.org/wiki/Recursive_descent_parser) with hand coded string handling.
 It is fast enough, but a [LALR-parser](http://en.wikipedia.org/wiki/LALR_parser) with a decent regular expression processor should be even faster (but would consist of more files which makes the integration harder).

-- **Rigorous Unicode compliance**.
-We did our best to implement some robust Unicode support.
-There are still some issues with escaping, and if you run into a problem, please [tell me](https://github.com/nlohmann/json/issues).

 ## Updates since last version

 As of February 2015, the following updates were made to the library